neurologic/Comparative-Animal-Behavior/levels-of-analysis/hormonal.md

 <img src="/images/hormone-mechanism-cell-surface.png" alt="fishy" class="bg-primary mb-1" width="700px">

 Cartoon of a common hormone mechanism of action.
 Hormone molecules bind to specific receptors on the cell's surface (unique to that hormone).
 Hormone binding triggers a conformational change in the receptor protein that causes *G-proteins* to bind to adenylate cyclase proteins.
-When G-protein binds adenylate cyclase, cAMP is produced, which can then triggers a wide variety of protein kinases to act on their specific downstream targets.
+When G-protein binds adenylate cyclase, cAMP is produced, which then triggers a wide variety of protein kinases to act on their specific downstream targets.
 R = hormone receptor, G = G-protein, ATP = adenosine triphosphate, cAMP = cyclic adenonsine monophosphate
 :::

 :::{figure-md} hormone-mechanism-genome